edson-software-engineer/edson-software-engineer.github.io/about.markdown

 * Developed Golang micro-services to add new service to spinnaker (OPENAPI, GIN)
 * Developed custom Spinnaker plugin in Kotlin and React-js to suit Home Depot’s custom deployment need (SPRING-BOOT)
 * Maintained infrastructure as code for spinnaker using Gitops, Jenkins, terraform, Kubernetes, Vault
-* Facilitated the adoption of spinnaker for the enterprise by answering any spinnaker related questions in our
+* Facilitated the adoption of spinnaker for the enterprise by answering any spinnaker related questions in our internal slack channel